Aboubakar Soumahoro

-Biography
+Early life and education

-Aboubakar Soumahoro was born in 1980 in Bétroulilié in the Ivory Coast.
-The arrival in Italy takes place in 1999, at the age of 19.
-He graduated in 2010 in sociology at the University of Naples Federico II with a score of 110/110 with a thesis on "Social analysis of the labor market.
-The condition of migrant workers in the Italian labor market: persistence and changes".
+Aboubakar Soumahoro was born in 1980 in Bétroulilié, Ivory Coast.
+He came to Italy in 1999, at the age of 19.
+He graduated from the University of Naples Federico II in 2010 with a degree in Sociology, earning a score of 110/110 with his thesis, titled “Social Analysis of the Labor Market: The Condition of Migrant Workers in the Italian Labor Market—Persistence and Changes”.